 Diabetes Education Program

-The goal of the Diabetes Self-Management Program is to teach skills that will enable the patient to keep blood glucose levels as close to the normal range as possible.
+The goal of the Diabetes Self-Management Education Program is to teach skills that will enable patients to keep blood glucose levels as close to the normal range as possible.
 We will work with you and your provider to help you reach and maintain this goal.

 Managing Diabetes.